Dating for nerds (part 1): problem diagnosis

 The men who sexually trespass against me are nearly always men who are unhappy or at a difficult point in their life.
 They are nearly always men who experience social isolation more generally.
 They are also nearly always men not actively dating any other women.

 - How Extreme Need Leads to Male Entitlement by Emma Lindsay

 She, as a clearly nerdy woman, talks about her violators with a great deal of compassion, understanding and insight.
 To make it clear - no amount of suffering you received gives you a pass to harm innocent people.
-Through the reminder of this blog post series I make a strong assumption that you are committed to treat others with care, and not taking an unfair advantage, regardless of the circumstances.
+Through the remainder of this blog post series I make a strong assumption that you are committed to treating others with care, and not taking an unfair advantage, regardless of the circumstances.

-Sure, nerds my come as insensitive, uncaring and rude, even if their intentions are good, see INTP = asshole?.
+Sure, nerds may come as insensitive, uncaring and rude, even if their intentions are good, see INTP = asshole?.
 Often it is an unfair judgement - based on comparison with their “obvious” cultural norms.
 However, I am a nerd is not a get out of a jail card, and if anything - will cause more ostracism than compassion.

 Also, while in your workplace people may tolerate your ways, and turn a blind eye to your “difficult character” if you are an expert, the same thing won’t work in relationships.
 While nerds are in some demand, it’s nowhere near to programmers in the workforce.

 Yes, yes - whatever you were told, it’s not only jocks who attract women.
 Besides insight into arcane things other people are not aware of, and reasonably good job prospects, some girls are interested in the introverted, brainy type.